 Jerome Lemelson was most certainly a man of genius and quite dedicated to his life-long task of being an inventor.
 Anyone surfing the web and reading about his career on the hundreds of sites celebrating his genius, will realize that Lemelson invented and successfully patented dozens of interesting devices and ideas.
 The problem is that he invented them only "so to speak," so that while the patent applications may have run hundreds of pages, the useful information was quite generic and there is little evidence that the ideas contained in them led to useful devices.
 Most of the ideas or devices he invented never made it to the market, and those that did were developed by someone else - as far as we can tell without having benefited from the original patented idea.
 Mr. Lemelson contented himself with either selling his patents to producers interested in that line of business, or suing them, when someone else somewhere else, most often unaware of Lemelson's discovery and patent, was producing a useful tool that could more or less be related to the pre-existing Lemelson patent.
 The issue here is not the often-debated issue of whether Mr. Lemelson was or was not in good faith making the claims he made.
 The issue is that what matters for social welfare are copies of ideas, that is, ideas that materialize into goods and services that are produced and that people use.
-Hence Lemelson's contribution to social welfare was small, or even negative as he cost at least \$1.5 billions to firms that were inventing by themselves and then producing goods and services useful to consumers.
+Hence Lemelson's contribution to social welfare was small, or even negative as he cost at least \$1.5 billion to firms that were inventing by themselves and then producing goods and services useful to consumers.30 of application rather than date of award, which makes submarine patents more difficult.

-Submarine patents are especially egregious problem, since by the time the claim is made, the cost of development is sunk, so there is no reason for the submarine to allow the innovator even to cover his own costs.
-The most recent extension of the patent term from 17 to 20 years measures the patent term from date of application rather than date of award, which makes submarine patents more difficult.
 But as the case of Rambus shows, submarine patents are still a significant social problem.

+Submarine patents are an especially egregious problem, since by the time the claim is made, the cost of development is sunk, so there is no reason for the submarine to allow the innovator even to cover his own costs.
+The most recent extension of the patent term from 17 to 20 years measures the patent term from date

-Rambus is "fabless" manufacturer of memory chips, meaning that they do not actually manufacture chips, but they design them, and sublet the actual manufacture to other companies that have the large expensive "fabs" needed to produce chips.
+Rambus is a "fabless" manufacturer of memory chips, meaning that they do not actually manufacture chips, but they design them, and sublet the actual manufacture to other companies that have the large expensive "fabs" needed to produce chips.
 More recently, as its own designs have not turned out to be terribly successful, Rambus has switched to a new business model: trying to collect license fees from other chip makers who have successful designs.
 In the early 1990s Rambus patented a number of memory chip-related ideas.
 The most significant among these was the "idea" of including on-chip phase-lock-loop (PLL) circuitry to control timing.
 It should be noted that PLL circuitry was already widely used to control timing on processor chips.